rainforestapp/heroku.json/README.md

 }
 ```

-Although we blacklist some environment variables for you already, please check that nothing private is exported before publishing.
+_Note: Although we blacklist some environment variables for you already, please check that nothing private is exported before publishing._

 ## Contributing